Globular cluster: History of observations

-A large majority of the Milky Way's globular clusters are found in the celestial sky around the galactic core.
-In 1918 Shapley used this strongly asymmetrical distribution to determine the overall dimensions of the galaxy.
-Assuming a roughly spherical distribution of globular clusters around the galaxy's center, he used the positions of the clusters to estimate the position of the Sun relative to the galactic center.
+A large majority of the Milky Way's globular clusters are found in the halo around the galactic core.
+In 1918, Shapley used this strongly asymmetrical distribution to determine the overall dimensions of the galaxy.
+Assuming a roughly spherical distribution of globular clusters around the galaxy's center, he used the positions of the clusters to estimate the position of the Sun relative to the Galactic Center.
 He correctly concluded that the Milky Way's center is in the Sagittarius constellation and not near the Earth.
 He overestimated the distance, finding typical globular cluster distances of 10-30 kpc; the modern distance to the Galactic Center is roughly 8.5 kpc.
 Shapley's measurements indicated the Sun is relatively far from the center of the galaxy, contrary to what had been inferred from the observed uniform distribution of ordinary stars.
 In reality most ordinary stars lie within the galaxy's disk and are thus obscured by gas and dust in the disk, whereas globular clusters lie outside the disk and can be seen at much greater distances.

 The count of known globular clusters in the Milky Way has continued to increase, reaching 83 in 1915, 93 in 1930, 97 by 1947, and 157 in 2010.
+The number of known globular clusters in the Milky Way reached 158 by the end of 2010, according to the European Southern Observatory, before two new globular clusters were discovered as part of the ESO's VISTA (Visible and Infrared Survey Telescope for Astronomy) infrared survey, known as Variables in the Vía Láctea (VVV) survey, bringing the total to 160 known globular clusters.
+The two discovered by VISTA in 2011 are named VVV CL001 and VVV CL002.

 Additional, undiscovered globular clusters are believed to be in the galactic bulge or hidden by the gas and dust of the Milky Way.
 For example, most of the Palomar Globular Clusters have only been discovered in the 1950s, with some located relatively close-by yet obscured by dust, while others reside in the very far reaches of the Milky Way halo.
 The Andromeda Galaxy, which is comparable in size to the Milky Way, may have as many as five hundred globulars.
 Every galaxy of sufficient mass in the Local Group has an associated system of globular clusters, as does almost every large galaxy surveyed.
 Some giant elliptical galaxies (particularly those at the centers of galaxy clusters), such as M 87, have as many as 13,000 globular clusters.

 Classification

 Shapley was later assisted in his studies of clusters by Henrietta Swope and Helen Sawyer Hogg.
-In 1927–1929 Shapley and Sawyer categorized clusters by the degree of concentration of stars toward each core.
+In 1927–1929, Shapley and Sawyer categorized clusters by the degree of concentration of stars toward each core.
 Their system, known as the Shapley–Sawyer Concentration Class, identifies the most concentrated clusters as Class I and ranges to the most diffuse Class XII.
-In 2015 astronomers from the Pontifical Catholic University of Chile proposed a new type of globular cluster on the basis of observational data: Dark globular clusters.
+Astronomers from the Pontifical Catholic University of Chile proposed a new type of globular cluster on the basis of observational data in 2015: Dark globular clusters.